25 Feb Can a Private Investigator Obtain Cell Phone Records?

 Accessing Another Persons Phone Records

 If your name is already on the plan accessing records is easy.
 You can simply check your bill or take a quick look online.
 Things get a little more complicated, though when they’re someone else’s.
 Luckily though, a private investigator in St. Petersburg is more than willing to help out.
-Investigators can sometimes access records with the help of local law enforcement.
+Investigators can sometimes access call detail records with the help of local law enforcement.
 But If police are no help, that’s no issue.
 There is a vast database of information and connections that investigators have to help them gain information.
 Remember, the laws are complicated, and its best to leave the investigating to the professionals.

 What a Private Investigator Can Do